Living with myeloma

 • Good neighbour scheme

-Some areas have good neighbour schemes, usually run by social services or local community organisations.
-The schemes organise help for people in the local area.
-For example, it could mean someone helping you with your shopping.
+Good neighbour schemes these are usually run by social services or local community organisations.
+They organise help for people in the local area.
+For example, there might be a good neighbour scheme where someone helps you with your shopping.
 Some schemes are only available to people living alone.
-Search for ‘council for voluntary service’ or ‘good neighbour schemes’ online to find out more.
+Search online for ‘council for voluntary service’ or ‘good neighbour schemes’ and the area you live in, to find out more.

 About our information